Yuragy/P2P-Worm/readme.md

 ---

 ## 🚫 Disclaimer
-This repository is provided for **educational purposes only** and intended for **authorized security research**.
+This repository is provided for educational purposes only and intended for authorized security research.
-Use of these materials in unauthorized or illegal activities is **strictly prohibited**.
+Use of these materials in unauthorized or illegal activities is strictly prohibited.

 ---